|

 mother once told me that I was her “easiest” child because

-she could sit me down at the age of two with a pencil and
+she could sit me down on the floor at the age of two with a pencil and

-paper and, for hours, I would draw everything around me,
+paper and, for hours, I would draw... furniture, mantel,

 Isobel George still “draws” from what’s around her,